Marvellous-Udoye/speech-emotion-recognition/TECHNICAL_SUMMARY.md

 Cell 31: Train the model with a validation split.

-Cell 32: Notes from the tutorial about best validation accuracy and next steps.
+Cell 32: Notes about best validation accuracy and next steps.

 Cell 34: Plot train/validation accuracy over epochs.